 If you’re shooting for black and white outside on a sunny day, attaching a circular polarising filter will help provide a more dramatic, contrasty monochromatic sky.
-The filter will darken the blue of the sky without darkening clouds, buildings or other objects in frame.
+The filter will darken the blue of the sky without darkening clouds, buildings or other objects in the frame.

 Shoot in RAW if you can, colour if you can’t

 If your camera can shoot in RAW mode (most DSLRs, compact system cameras and higher-end compacts can), it’s advisable to use it if you’re taking pictures to convert into black and white.
 Yes, RAW images take up a lot more space on your camera’s memory card, but that’s because they retain all the info captured by the sensor and that means you have much more scope to process images in Photoshop, Aperture or Lightroom than you would with compressed JPEGs.